massodasuki/SGNetwork/README.md

 # SGNetwork

 This application function is to parse JSON object into array and then process that data into information .
 Information that can be calculate is the total volume of between quater 1 to quater 4.
-Second is to identifiy and decrement happen during the year.
+Second is to identifiy if any decrement happen during that year.

 Dataset URL : https://data.gov.sg/api/action/datastore_search?resource_id=a807b7ab-6cad-4aa6-87d0-e283a7353a0f&limit